wendyverdonk93/docs/content/integrations/ecommerce-integrations/cs-cart/manual.md

 6. Fill out the other fields as required.
 7. Click **Create**.
 8. In the **Configure** tab, enter your account ID, site ID, and site code. {{% account_info %}}
-Your account ID appears in the top right corner of your MultiSafepay Control.
+Your account ID appears in the top right corner of your MultiSafepay account.

 Extra options such as **IP-Validation** and **debugmode** are intended for developers.
 Leave them unchanged.